IslamEldeeb/Investment-Wallet/README.md

-# DinarInvestments API
+# Dinar Investments API

-DinarInvestments is a RESTful API for managing investors, investments, and wallets.
+Dinar Investments is a RESTful API for managing investors, investments, and wallets.

 ## Getting Started